nvs-vocabs/OG1/README.md

 # OG1

-Ocean Glider Network Parameter Usage Vocabulary (OG1.0).
+OceanGliders Parameter Usage Vocabulary (OG1).

-Terms in this vocabulary are under the content governance of the OceanGliders Data Management Task Team on behalf of the <a href="https://github.com/OceanGlidersCommunity" rel="nofollow">OceanGliders community</a> and Everyone's Gliding Observatories (EGO).
+Terms in this vocabulary are under the content governance of the OceanGliders Data Management Task Team (OGDMTT) on behalf of the <a href="https://github.com/OceanGlidersCommunity" rel="nofollow">OceanGliders community</a> and Everyone's Gliding Observatories (EGO).
 Terms describe measured phenomena within the OG/EGO format.

 This vocabulary is available from: